 Tour Radar is our top pick, because you can compare tours from a number of companies and read honest customer reviews of each tour.

 Intrepid Travel currently offers just one OFAC authorized people-to-people tour to Cuba; Hola Cuba, a nine day tour that takes you to four Cuban cities, and offers a nice overview of the country.
 It’s reasonably priced for the length of the trip, and includes most meals, but doesn’t include flights.

 STA is a student focused travel agency, though anyone is welcome to book with them.
 The focus on students means that they’re price conscious and great at finding deals for students.

-They currently offer three different people-to-people tours to Cuba that are approved by OFAC, at pretty fantastic prices given that flights and many meals are included!
+They currently offer three different people-to-people tours to Cuba that are approved by OFAC (scroll down on the STA Travel page to see the tours offered), at pretty fantastic prices given that flights and many meals are included!
 If you’re part of STA’s college age demographic, or just don’t mind traveling with a younger group, there’s good deals to be had here.

 Newcomer El Camino travel is another OFAC authorized operator, which offers small group tours to Cuba geared towards young, hip travelers at a reasonable price.
 They offer just one itinerary, a five day trip to Havana that includes vintage shopping and dancing at a cultural center known for young DJs.